HomeSemiconductorElectronicsGermany Nanotechnology Market

 “Safe and Sustainable by Design” (SSbD) Framework (OECD/EC 2021-2025 workstreams)

-Mandates the design of Nanomaterials with minimal environmental impact from conception.
-This immediately suppresses demand for conventional, high-hazard nanomaterials while simultaneously creating an urgent, high-value demand for Nanocomposites and Nanoparticles engineered with verifiable safety profiles for long-term use.
+The SSbD Framework mandates the design of nanomaterials with minimal environmental impact from conception.
+This immediately suppresses demand for conventional, high-hazard nanomaterials, while simultaneously creating an urgent, high-value demand for Nanocomposites and Nanoparticles engineered with verifiable safety profiles for long-term use.

 Germany